-The braking system in todays cars is actually a pretty simple setup but with some electronic twists.
+Pads, rotors, lines, and fluid are just some of the major components in the brake system.
+The braking system in modern cars is actually a pretty simple setup, but with some electronic twists.
 Prior to the advent of ABS (Antilock Brake System) and TC (Traction Control) there were no electronics involved with the exception of the brake pedal switch.
-Like everything else, our brakes have evolved for a number of reasons to include driving assistance.
+Like everything else, our brakes have evolved for a number of reasons, namely to overcome the layman driver and to improve road safety.

-When you press on the brake pedal the master cylinder will try to force brake fluid into the caliper.
+When you press on the brake pedal that force is transmitted to a hydraulic device called a brake master cylinder.
+The master cylinder The master cylinder will try to force brake fluid into the caliper.
 Since there is no empty space, the fluid pushes back, creating pressure.
 The pistons inside of the caliper will then be pushed outwards which has the primary effect of pushing the brake pad into the turning rotor.
 This force modulates how much friction is generated between the rotor and pad, generating the necessary braking torque to slow the vehicle.

 Caliper pistons are where many calipers differentiate.
 Calipers can include up to 8 pistons or as few as 1 depending on the design.
 They can be the same diameter or they can be varying diameters.
 By altering the number of pistons and size of the pistons the caliper can modulate how force is applied to the brake pad.
 This force is tuned to give even pad wear which reduces problems down the road.